VincentGoeckeritz/playground/playlist_creator/README.md

 - Progress tracking during playlist creation
 - Detailed feedback about added songs
 - Direct links to created playlists

+## Future plans

+- add streamlit-googe-auth for OAuth support
+- include a way to get the list of bands directly from line-up images

 ## Live Demo